Family Science Night

 Wow, what an amazing experience at MSU Family Science Night 2018 (which was started as NanoDays in 2008).
 Thanks to all the MSU faculty and students who showcased their research through educational hands-on activities.
 More than 400 attendees participated in engaging demonstrations and experiments in a science festival atmosphere.
 We hope to see you all next year!

-Bobcat Birthday Science!
+Bobcat Birthday Science

-This year, to help celebrate MSU’s 125th birthday, we hosted a special section of displays that featured the science behind many iconic birthday symbols such as candles and balloons.
+To help celebrate MSU’s 125th birthday, we hosted a special section of displays that featured the science behind many iconic birthday symbols such as candles and balloons.

 Montana Nanotechnology Center (MONT)